 My EU GDPR Statement of Data Protection Compliance

 I have read the Information Commissioner’s Office Guidelines for compliance with the new General Data Protection Regulation (GDPR) rules, and the following explains how I comply with this.
-If you have given me your email address (by subscribing to my blog and or contacting me via my contact form, for example), you should read this to reassure yourself that I am looking after your data responsibly.
+If you have given me your email address (by subscribing to my blog, contacting me via my contact form, or downloading a free book), you should read this to reassure yourself that I am looking after your data responsibly.
 I value the security of your information extremely highly, and will never intentionally breach the rules; the rules are designed for large organisations, and most authors are sole traders, but we are doing our best to keep up.